 Fish, Kathi Rolls, and Sweets

 Stalls in the Pandals offer delightful fish delicacies like fish fry, fish chops, pabda, fish orly, chingri, Ilish Mach, Macher Jhal and more.
 One must try the chicken, mutton, fish and egg Kathi rolls of popular brands like Bijoli Grill and Dilli Haat in Kolkata.
 Vegetarian food lovers can relish the street foods like Kolkata chaat, puchkas, luchi, jhaal muri, Aloo Tikki, Mughlai Parantha and more.
 When in Kolkata, you cannot miss the mouth-watering Bengali sweets.
 You can binge on Malpoa, Mishti Doi, Payesh and Sandesh during Durga Puja celebrations.

 Rituals and Practices during Durga Puja

 It is an incredible sight to witness the evening aarti during the six days of celebrations.
 Some important rituals include the Ashtami Pushpanjali, Kumari Puja, Sindhur Khela and Finally Vijayadashami Visarjan.
 People pray with diyas, collars, flowers, loud music and fragrance on all days.
-The Dhunuchi dance is so mesmerising that you would not know when you became a part of it.
+The Dhunuchi dance is so mesmerizing that you would not know when you became a part of it.
 On the tenth day of Vijayadashami, the idols are taken from the Pandals and immersed in the local rivers marking the end of the festivities.